 The Company reports four segments: U.S. federal, central U.S. region, other U.S. regions and Canada.
 Each segment provides customers with energy efficiency and renewable energy solutions.
-The other U.S. regions segment is an aggregation of three regions: northeast U.S., southeast U.S. and southwest U.S. These regions have similar economic characteristics - in particular, expected and actual gross profit margins.
+The other U.S. regions segment is an aggregation of four regions: northeast U.S., southeast U.S., southwest U.S. and northwest U.S. These regions have similar economic characteristics - in particular, expected and actual gross profit margins.
 In addition, they sell products and services of a similar nature, serve similar types of customers and use similar methods to distribute their products and services.
-Accordingly, these three regions meet the aggregation criteria set forth in ASC 280.
+Accordingly, these four regions meet the aggregation criteria set forth in ASC 280, Segment Reporting.
 The "all other" category includes activities, such as O&M and sales of renewable energy and certain other renewable energy products, that are managed centrally at the Company's corporate headquarters.
 It also includes all corporate operating expenses - salaries and benefits, project development costs and general, administrative and other - not specifically allocated to the segments.
-For the years ended December 31, 2008, 2009 and 2010, unallocated corporate expenses were \$31,938,110, \$25,090,295 and \$30,721,689, respectively.
-Income before taxes and unallocated corporate expenses for all other in 2008, 2009 and 2010 was \$21,265,539, \$21,318,368 and \$9,875,322, respectively.
-See Note 19.
+For the years ended December 31, 2009, 2010 and 2011, unallocated corporate expenses were \$25,090,295, \$30,721,689 and \$39,477,839, respectively.
+Income before taxes and unallocated corporate expenses for all other in 2009, 2010 and 2011, was \$21,318,368, \$9,875,322 and \$11,026,273, respectively.
+See Note 20 for additional disclosures.